-A sedum based green roof can potentially half the amount of noise pollution entering your home, perfect for those seeking peace in busy and urban areas.
+A sedum green roof can potentially half the amount of noise pollution entering your home, perfect for those seeking peace in busy and urban areas.

 As well as the vast ecological and environmental advantages that your green roof provides, there are a number of social benefits that can further enhance your overall lifestyle.
 With the pace of everyday life ever increasing, the urban side effects on our neighbourhoods often come at a high price.
-However, here at Q Lawns, we are ever striving to create equilibrium between modern society and a healthy environment.
+However, here at Turfonline, we are ever striving to create equilibrium between modern society and a healthy environment.

 Green roofs and noise attenuation